balzacLeGeek/telma-sms-ussd/README.md

 # Installation

-This project is not (yes) a node package so your must clone the repository:
+This project is not (yet) a node package so you must clone the repository:
 ```bash
 git clone https://github.com/balzacLeGeek/telma-sms-ussd.git
 ```